d2s/Documentation/docs/PasswordlessLogin.md

 `Mac$ ssh user@server.com`

 If you have two or more servers repeat **step 2 - step 5**.
-If you have two Macbooks and two servers (which I have) repeat step1 - step 5 for the second Macbook as well.
+If you have two Macbooks and two servers (which I have) repeat step1 - step 5 for the second MacBook as well.

 ### Comment on ssh-keygen